 I took this photo at the intersection of 8th Avenue and 56th Street, looking north.
-All the maps I can find online show the eruv running straight along 56th Street here, but you can see in the photo that it turns south along 8th Avenue.
+All the maps I can find online show the eruv running straight along 56th Street here, but you can see in the photo that it turns south onto 8th Avenue.
 Perhaps it was recently altered to include a larger area?

 So interesting.
 I love learning about all these cultures in New York.